 Let’s first discuss the functional requirement the very first functional requirement is the user needs an account to use the file sharing service.
 So, an account and what it also means is that we can have two types of users.

-We can have free users and we can have premium users where we can assume that the free users are using our service in a limited capacity, for example, they might have limited storage available as compared to the storage space that is available for the premium users.
+We can have free users, and we can have premium users where we can assume that the free users are using our service in a limited capacity.
+For example, they might have limited storage available as compared to the storage space that is available for the premium users.
 Similarly, the network bandwidth that we provide to the free users might be way less than the network bandwidth that we provide to the premium users.

-The other requirement is the system should support storing files and folders up to a certain limit only and once a user has reached his file storage limit, the system should not allow any other files.
+The other requirement is the system should support storing files and folders up to a certain limit only.
+And once a user has reached his file storage limit, the system should not allow any other files.
 Also, the system should allow offline creation of files or offline update or deletion of files and folders.

 Another important requirement is data security the risk of data read during transmission can be mitigated through encryption technology encryption in transit protects data as it is being transmitted to and from the device to the cloud or vice versa.
 Encryption at rest protects data that is stored in the cloud service.
 Another requirement can be providing such a facility so that a user can able to go and search his files and folders.

 So, these are the different functional requirements.
 The system needs to be highly available and fault-tolerant.
-Another requirement is the system should be highly scalable and it should scale with increasing load or increasing users and data.
+Another requirement is the system should be highly scalable.
+And it should scale with increasing load or increasing users and data.

-Whatever information is required what is receives - it should be broadcast all of those messages to the response queues.
+Whatever information is required what is received – should be broadcast all of those messages to the response queues.
 What happens is all the same metadata information will be sent to the response queue one response Q2 and response q3 that information will be there inside this queue.
 So now I think the queue helps you to buffer these updates.

-Because due to these two requirements we will decide to upload every file by first dividing it into small segments or chunks and this will enable us to only upload or download modified chunks of a file and also if uploading or downloading of a chunk failed.
+Because due to these two requirements, we will decide to upload every file by first dividing it into small segments or chunks.
+And this will enable us to only upload or download modified chunks of a file and also if uploading or downloading of a chunk failed.
 We only need to retry the upload or download of that particular chunk instead of retrying the upload or download of the complete file.